Innayah-555/HighTemperatureDetector/README.md

 A simple temperature sensor circuit can be designed to work with an LED to indicate temperature changes.
 The LED can act as a visual signal for temperature variations, either by changing its brightness or turning on/off based on specific temperature thresholds.
 Below is a basic explanation of how this can work:

 # Components:
-Temperature Sensor (e.g., LM35, TMP36, or thermistor): Measures the temperature.
+- Temperature Sensor (e.g., LM35, TMP36, or thermistor): Measures the temperature.
-LED: Light-emitting diode to indicate temperature.
+- LED: Light-emitting diode to indicate temperature.
-Resistor: Used to limit the current to the LED.
+- Resistor: Used to limit the current to the LED.
-Power Supply: Provides voltage for the circuit (typically 5V or 3.3V, depending on the sensor).
+- Power Supply: Provides voltage for the circuit (typically 5V or 3.3V, depending on the sensor).
-Optional Microcontroller (e.g., Arduino, ESP32): Used for processing the sensor data and controlling the LED.
+-  Microcontroller (e.g., Arduino, ESP32): Used for processing the sensor data and controlling the LED.

 # How It Works: